cybersteam/daowiz_main/_posts/2021-03-31-Well-now-that-....md

 {% if page.featured-image %}{% include post-featured-image.html image=page.featured-image alt=page.featured-image-alt %}{% endif %}
 </header>

 Jekyll is a great piece of software to create "static websites".
 Well documented and easy to implement.
-It'll have you whipping out fun websites in no time!
-Not to mention
+It'll have you whipping out fun websites like this blog in no time!

 <!--
 Style the posts and post list etc: images and some other good stuff.